tlienart/Franklin.jl/docs/src/man/workflow.md

 # Workflow

-In this workflow it is assumed that you will eventually host your website on GitHub or GitLab but it shouldn't be hard to adapt to your particular case.
+In this section it is assumed that you will eventually host your website on GitHub or GitLab but it shouldn't be hard to adapt to your particular case if you intend to self-host or use another service.

 **Contents**: